🤔 The problem: exposing a service without putting yourself at risk

 - A Cloudflare account (free)

-- A local service running (API, website, dashboard...)
+- A local service that is running (API, website, dashboard…)

-cloudflaredconsumes very few resources (~20 MB RAM).
-Hostinger is ideal for beginners with excellent value for money.
+cloudflaredconsumes very few resources (~20 MB of RAM).
+Hostinger is ideal for getting started with an excellent price-to-performance ratio.

 📥 Step 1: Install cloudflared